 Learn from History

-- Craven, Scott (2019).
+Craven, Scott; May, Ashley; Rice, Doyle (2019).
 “Daylight Saving Time Begins Sunday: Who Observes It, Will It Affect Health?”.
-Iowa City Press-Citizen.
+USA Today.
 “While ditching daylight saving involves a state merely notifying the Department of Transportation, enacting it year-round is more involved, including approval by Congress.
 A state can not ‘permanently’ stay on daylight saving time under federal law, the DOT says… Congress has considered bills to allow states to remain on daylight saving time permanently, but they’ve stalled before legislators in either the House or Senate have had the chance to vote on them.”